cyber-science/2025/_pages/crs-preview.md

   <br /><a href="https://www.computer.org/cms/CPS/app/8x11-2/IEEECS_confs_LaTeX.zip"><u>https://www.computer.org/cms/CPS/app/8x11-2/IEEECS_confs_LaTeX.zip</u></a>
   </p>
 <p>
-The final upload deadline is September 27 2024.
+The final upload deadline is September 27, 2024.
 The final camera-ready paper submission link at IEEE CPS will be available soon.
 <br />
 <!-- <a href="https://ieeecps.org/#!/auth/login?ak=1&amp;pid=7jEMWXAEPnObhXBPM9VERs" target="_new"> https://ieeecps.org/#!/auth/login?ak=1&amp;pid=7jEMWXAEPnObhXBPM9VERs </a> -->
 </p>
 <p>
-During preparation of your final camera-ready manuscript, any change to the list of authors and paper title must be informed with valid reasons by emailing
+During preparation of your final camera-ready manuscript, <b>any change to the list of authors and paper title must be informed with valid reasons by emailing
   <a href="mailto:cyberscitech2024@gmail.com"><u>cyberscitech2024@gmail.com</u></a>
-  and must be approved by the conference chairs before September 13, 2024.
+  and must be approved by the conference chairs before September 13, 2024</b>.
 Failure to do so, your paper may be delayed (or even excluded) from being included in the Proceedings.
 </p>
 <p>